keokilee/makahiki/README.markdown

 * Start the Pinax virtual environment by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.
 * Type `python manage.py syncdb` to create the Sqlite database.
 * It will ask you if you want to create a superuser.
 Say "yes".
 * IMPORTANT: Use your UH username (i.e. if your UH email is "bob@hawaii.edu", use "bob" as your username).
-This is required so that you can authenticate via UH CAS.
+This is so that you can authenticate via UH CAS.
 * Type in a valid email address and any password you like (you probably won't use the password, but emails might be activated later).
 * After the tables are created, type `python manage.py loaddata fixtures/*` to load the data in the fixtures folder.
 * Type `python manage.py runserver` to start the web server.